bighi/next_monday/README.md

 They expect ONE argument: the day of the week.
 It can be the **name** of the day (like "Saturday" or "saturday"), or the **number** of the day like JavaScript does (0 is Sunday, 1 is Monday, etc).

+There's a short version for all those methods, if you dislike longer method names.

 **All of those methods will return a Date object.**

 ### Finding the nearest day of week